Some Sass

 Some Sass adds decorators for color variables where they are used.

-This document describes the settings available in Some Sass.
+This document describes the settings available in Some Sass for Visual Studio Code.
+For the language server, see the language server settings.

 {